 The camera detects the scene type and sets everything automatically to suit the scene.
-An icon representing the detected scene appears in the upper left of the screen () in still photo shooting, or when you press the movie shooting button to record a movie with the Mode dial set to $< \textcircled{}{+} >$.
+In still photo shooting, an icon representing the detected scene appears in the upper left of the screen (2).

 Adjusting Settings

 By touching icons on the screen, you can adjust settings for drive mode, image quality, Touch Shutter, and Creative Assist.